Xyclade/MachineLearning/Readme.md

 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](#supervised-learning) and [Unsupervised learning](#unsupervised-learning).
 A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach and algorithm is an important but sometimes also a little tedious process.

 ###Supervised learning
 In supervised learning you define explicitly what features you want to use, and what output you expect.
 An example is predicting gender based on height and weight, which is known as a [Classification](#classification) problem.
 Additionally you can also predict absolute values with [Regression](#regression).
-An example of regression with the same data would be predicting ones length based on gender and weight.
-Some supervised algorithms can only be used for either classification or regression, such as [K-NN](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
-However there also exists algorithms such as [Support Vector Machines](#using-support-vector-machines) which can be used for both purposes.
+An example of regression with the same data would be predicting one's length based on gender and weight.
+Some supervised algorithms can only be used for either classification or regression, such as [K-NN](#labeling-isps-based-on-their-downupload-speed-k-nn-using-smile-in-scala).
+However there also exists algorithms such as [Support Vector Machines](#using-support-vector-machines-svms) which can be used for both purposes.

 ####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
 If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.

 An example of a classification problem would be to classify emails as ham or spam based on their content.
 Given a training set in which emails are labeled ham or spam, a classification algorithm can be used to train a [Model](#model).
 This model can then be used to predict for future emails whether they are ham or spam.
-A typical example of a classification algorithm is the [K-NN algorithm](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
+A typical example of a classification algorithm is the [K-NN algorithm](#labeling-isps-based-on-their-downupload-speed-k-nn-using-smile-in-scala).
 Another commonly used example of a classification problem is [Classifying email as spam or ham](#classifying-email-as-spam-or-ham-naive-bayes) which is also one of the examples written on this blog.

 ####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
-Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [K-NN](#labeling-isps-based-on-their-DownUpload-speed-knn-using-smile-in-scala) to predict ones gender when given a weight and height.
-With this same dataset using regression, you could instead predict ones weight or height, given the gender and the respective other missing parameter.
+Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [K-NN](#labeling-isps-based-on-their-downupload-speed-k-nn-using-smile-in-scala) to predict one's gender when given a weight and height.
+With this same dataset using regression, you could instead predict one's weight or height, given the gender and the respective other missing parameter.

 With this extra power, comes great responsibility, thus in the working field of regression one should be very careful when generating the model.
 [Common pitfalls](#common-pitfalls) are [overfitting](#overfitting), [underfitting](#underfitting) and not taking into account how the model handles [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).